IBM-Watson/design-library/language/ui-patterns/documentation/animation/index.md

 ## Singular vs. Sequence of Actions

 Within user interfaces, there are instances where only one element moves, as well as instances when multiple elements create a sequence of actions.
+The guidelines for both kind of instances are listed below.

 ### Singular Action

-A singular action animation occurs when only one element on the screen is animated and there are no other complementary elements.
+A singular action animation occurs when only one element on the screen is animated, and there are no other complementary elements.

 ![Singular action shows a box animating scaling horizontally then vertically](images/motion/examples/Option-B.gif)

 ### Sequence of Actions

-A sequence of actions animation occurs when there are multiple animated elements.
+A _sequence of actions_ animation occurs when there are multiple animated elements.
 This is typically a primary action followed by a secondary action that complements the primary.

 ![Secondary action shows a box animating scaling horizontally then vertically with text animating up following the vertical scale](images/motion/examples/secondary-action.gif)

 In the example above, the text animations and delay enhance the animation by following the lead of the primary action, which in this case is the scaling of the box.

-#### Things to Consider with Sequence of Actions
+#### Things to consider with Sequence of Actions

-  * Choreography: elements should coordinate within the determined hierarchy.
+  * Choreography: Elements should coordinate within the determined hierarchy.
-  * Delays: delays need to be consistent and should have the same rate across similar content.
+  * Delays: Delays need to be consistent and should have the same rate across similar content.

 ## Animation Library Implementation